 Liaison Service Officer, Captain H. J. Whitehouse

 In a telephone call at about 11:30 am, Captain H. J. Whitehouse, the Acting Director of the Liaison Service, told the G-2 (SOS) office in Paris that the “Armistice had been signed that morning”.
 He said his information was “absolutely reliable and authentic” (the report does not expand on this or subsequent claims about the authenticity of the armistice news).
-Nevertheless, Colonel Ward had strong doubts about the news and tried to obtain verification of it from French Military Intelligence – the Second (Deuxième) Bureau (no details about the latter’s location).
+Nevertheless, Colonel Ward had strong doubts about the news and tried to obtain verification of it from the Deuxième Bureau (Second Bureau) – the French Military Intelligence Service (no details given about the latter’s location).

 The report ascertained that the American Embassy “received the news also through the liaison service”, and that the US Consul-General, Alexander Thackara, announced and later retracted it during a luncheon on 7 November at the American Club in Paris.
 6

-Colonel Ward remained unconvinced that the news, “however authenticated”, could be true: it seemed to him “physically impossible” for the German delegates to have reached the front lines so soon after leaving Berlin.
-As well as AEF Headquarters in Chaumont, his office advised SOS Headquarters at Tours and other American facilities not to trust the news because, despite its “apparent authenticity”, both “the Chief of the French 2nd Bureau and the representatives of Marshal Foch in Paris … refused to confirm the rumor”.
+Colonel Ward remained unconvinced that the news, “however authenticated”, could be true.
+It seemed to him “physically impossible” for the German delegates to have reached the front lines so soon after leaving Berlin.
+As well as AEF Headquarters in Chaumont, his office therefore advised SOS Headquarters at Tours and other American facilities not to trust the news, informing them that, despite its “apparent authenticity”, both “the Chief of the French 2nd Bureau and the representatives of Marshal Foch in Paris … refused to confirm the rumor”.
 7

 Liaison Service Officer, Captain Stanton

 According to “some reports” a Captain de Cartusac (presumably French and a Second Bureau officer) “had been the one” who gave the news to Stanton.
-But Stanton himself does not seem to have named de Cartusac as his source when he was interviewed by G-2 (SOS).
+But Stanton himself does not seem to have named de Cartusac as his source when he was interviewed.
+(No background information about Captain de Cartusac has so far been found.)

 Stanton admitted that he believed the news to be true and had passed it on to Captain Whitehouse, being “accustomed to inform his chiefs in the liaison service of any information he may have picked up”.
-He also gave it to “various French officials ….
+He also “repeated” it to “various French officials ….
 Immediately various members of the Ministry began telephoning it”.
 But he claimed that he “did not pass it along in any official sense”.
 He issued it, he said, “personally”.
-11
+11 (The “Ministry” is the French Ministry of War, named as such and as the “War Office” in separate parts of the report.
+It was situated in the Rue Saint-Dominique.
+By implication, Stanton communicated the news to officials in the War Ministry from wherever he was at the time.)

-G-2 (SOS) seems to have accepted Stanton’s explanation.
-In the report’s Conclusion (Section 10), they acknowledged that “through [Stanton]” the Liaison Service had passed on the information and even “stated it was correct”, but decided he had given it out “in each case as a personal message” and “in no case stated or acted on it as official”.
-On this basis, therefore, it seems that Captain Stanton and the Liaison Service were not considered to be greatly to blame for spreading the 7 November armistice news.
+G-2 (SOS) evidently accepted Captain Stanton’s explanation.
+The report’s Conclusion (Section 10) acknowledged that “through [him]” the Liaison Service had passed on the false information and even “stated it was correct”, but decided he had given it out “in each case as a personal message” and “in no case stated or acted on it as official”.
+On this basis, therefore, the report absolved Stanton of any major blame for spreading the 7 November armistice news.

 According to the report, the main blame lay with the French.
 Based on “the facts thus far ascertained”, it asserted that “French officials originally circulated the rumor”; that the Ministry of War sent out messages about an armistice “the entire day”, giving 10:00 am as the time of its signing; and that “members of the French Staff Departments undoubtedly telephoned the rumor to various banks in Paris”.
 Overall, the report concluded, “dissemination of the news from [French] … sources was much more widespread than … through … American sources”.
 12

-The report’s findings on how and why the armistice news arose during the morning of 7 November are in Section 8, the only section where these fundamental questions are approached.
+The report’s findings on how and why the armistice news arose during the morning of 7 November are in Section 8, the only part of the report where these fundamental questions are approached.

 Section 8 reads: